What do you Notice?

 • become aware of their surroundings

-• understand the game through their own observations
+• understand the game through their own perspectives

 • recognise patterns and anticipate the next move

-Rather than the coach giving all the answers, the coach encourages players to look for solutions themselves.
+Thus, rather than the coach giving all the answers, often good coaches encourage players to look for solutions themselves.

 Noticing Helps Decision Making